-With their transformation from Police Credit in June 2013, BankVic is one of the newest mutual banks on the block.
+Police Financial Services Limited, trading as BankVic, is one of the ‘youngest’ mutual banks on the block, having transformed from Police Credit in June 2013.
 They are not a new institution though, having been established in 1974 to offer financial services to specific sectors of the community.

 Beyond Bank Australia

 Community CPS Australia Limited, trading as Beyond Bank Australia, began life as one of Australia’s largest credit unions prior to becoming a bank.
 It is based in South Australia, the ACT, WA, and NSW.
 Compare Beyond Bank home loans here.

 A division of Police Bank, Customs Bank holds a proud heritage of servicing employees of the Australian Customs and Border Protection Service.
 They are based in NSW, ACT, and VIC.

 G&C Mutual Bank

 Formerly known as SGE Credit Union, G&C Mutual Bank adopted its new name in late 2014.
 From humble beginnings in 1959 as the Public Works Department Staff Cooperative, G&C has since become a mutual bank with over 36,000 members.